Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 Muriel Mafoyane Masupa is a community organizer in Welkom who has been working with Charles Abrahams’ law firm for the past few years.
 She helps reach out to potential new clients, while also supporting the established ones by telling them which certificates and documents they require in order to be included in the class action.

 “The people here, they are still very confused,” said Masupa.

+> No one has been able to put a firm count on the number of miners who are believed to have been robbed of their dues, but even the conservative estimate puts it at nearly half a million.

 She is a petite, proud woman who speaks passionately about the men she represents.
 She meets with them, and a small group of other volunteers, at the local rec center in Virginia every third Sunday of the month, where she frequently registers new claimants.